arnstran/CHKP-AWS_TGW/README.md

 Notes:
 - Management server communicate with gateways over public IPs
-- Update the variables with your hosts public IP for remote access
+- R80.30 gateways will be deployed

 Run:
+Before you run the templates, variables.tf needs to be updated.
+At least AWS key, password, SIC key and SSH key.
+Update the variable with your hosts public IP for remote access.
+And make sure relevant variables (management and template) matches your Management server autoprovision configuration that you did above.
-put the files in a directory on your host (download or git clone) and fron that directory run:
+Put the files in a directory (download or git clone) on your host (the host where terraform is installed), and from that directory run: 'terraform init'
-'terraform init'
-'terraform plan' (optional)
+'terraform 0.12upgrade' (only if terraform version 0.12 is used) 'terraform plan' (optional)
-'terrafrom apply'
+'terraform apply'

+Testing: When the deployment finishes, it prints the IP of the Jumphost and the domain of the web application

+Test between spokes (E/W) by SSH'ing to the Jumphost (need to use SSH key for authentication) and pinging the server in the other spoke.
+Test outbound by pinging 8.8.8.8
+Verify logs in SmartConsole

+Stop/destroy: When finished, stop instances or run 'terraform destroy' to remove the deployment

 Known issues:
+Sometimes 'terraform destroy' fails.
+A rerun or two fixes it.